pidgainii/AI/README.md

-# AI
+# AI Beginner Tasks
-Artificial Intelligence begginer tasks to understand the behaviour of a Single Neuron (Perceptron), a Shallow Neural Network, Search algorithms and Fuzzy Control
+Understanding the behavior of a Single Neuron (Perceptron), Shallow Neural Networks, Search Algorithms, and Fuzzy Control

-# 🧪 Gaussian Data Generator - Task 1
+# Task 1: Gaussian Data Generator

 This Python desktop application allows you to generate and visualize 2D data samples drawn from Gaussian (normal) distributions, organized by classes and modes.